helidon-io/helidon/docs/se/guides/metrics.md

 ```
 1. A service of type `NodePort` that serves the default routes on port `31143`.
 <!--@mdc :: -->

+Verify the metrics endpoint using port `30116`, your port will likely be
 different:

 ```shell [Terminal]